python/cpython/Doc/library/argparse.rst

     -h, --help  show this help message and exit

 :class:`RawTextHelpFormatter` maintains whitespace for all sorts of help text, including argument descriptions.
-However, multiple new lines are replaced with one.
+However, multiple newlines are replaced with one.
 If you wish to preserve multiple blank lines, add spaces between the newlines.